elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Add Gatekeeper PSPs for Fluentd and OpenSearch
 - Add Gatekeeper PSPs for Kured.
 - Add Gatekeeper PSPs for Harbor
+- Add Gatekeeper mutation for setting job TTL if not already set.
+  By default, a TTL of 7 days will be set.

 ### Fixed